ejordan1/BootsOntheGroundClient/README.md

 _Players place AI units with complex abilities and upgrades in formations and watch as the battle unfolds.

-I did this this project to learn the skills involved in making a complex deterministic online multiplayer game in MVC using dependency injection.
+I did this this project to learn the skills involved in making a complex deterministic scalable online multiplayer game in MVC using dependency injection.
 Once I had achieved this learning I did not pursue this project further.